MrZihan/Image2Sim/README.md

   <img src="examples/framework.png" width="80%">
 </p>

-Embodied navigation requires agents to interpret multimodal goals, reason over 3D space, and execute reliable actions in complex real-world environments.
-A major bottleneck is the lack of scalable, high-fidelity, and interactive simulation environments that can support large-scale training while preserving realistic visual observations and physical motion.
+Embodied navigation requires agents to interpret multimodal goals, reason over 3D space, and reliably move to the target in the real world.
+A major bottleneck is the lack of scalable, high-fidelity, and interactive 3D environments that can support large-scale training while preserving realistic visual observations and physical motion.

 **Image2Sim** is a real-time neural simulation framework that builds interactive embodied navigation environments from posed RGB-D image sequences.
 The core idea is to decouple **3D spatial anchoring** from **photorealistic observation synthesis**: the simulator maintains an explicit 3D feature-Gaussian scene representation for geometry-aware navigation and uses a neural renderer with pixel-flow refinement to synthesize high-quality panoramic RGB-D observations.